RyoMameda/workflow/README.md

 ## Citing
 If you use the scripts, please cite; To be submitted.
-We recommend also citing software packages listed at "Requirments".
+We recommend also citing software packages listed at `Requirments`.